HYBRID MODEL EDUCATION

 • Professional teachers conduct classroom instruction in scheduled, more formalized settings.

-• Students attend three structured classrooms per week for Grammar School through Logic School II (Monday, Tuesday, and
+• Students attend three days of structured classroom instruction per week for Grammar School (Monday, Tuesday, and Thursday).
+Students attend four days a week for the Logic and Rhetoric Schools (Monday through Thursday).

 • Parents continue lessons or monitor their child’s learning during off campus days.